 44. David J. Marks

-As the host of the one time TV show Woodworks, David J Marks has plenty of experience in the woodworking field, so as you might expect, his blog features plenty of techniques and tips to help his readers get more out of the woodworking experience.
-He also offers tutorials which can prove useful for both novice and experienced woodcrafters.
+As the host of the one-time TV show Woodworks, David J Marks has plenty of experience in the woodworking field, so as you might expect, his blog features plenty of techniques and tips to help his readers get more out of the woodworking experience.
+He also offers tutorials that can prove useful for both novice and experienced woodcrafters.

 45. The Penultimate Wood Shop